 In these Membership Standards 'member' refers to member firms of the Funeral Directors' Association.
 Every member and its employees have a duty to familiarise themselves with the Standards and strive to uphold them.

 VALUES

-The Funeral Directors' Association and their members are guided by the following qualities: genuine, integrity, respect, wisdom, collaboration, leadership, confidentiality, making a difference, communication and transparency.
+The Funeral Directors' Association and their members are guided by the following values: compassion, integrity and respect.